 Trip to Barcelona

-I’ve had an unpleasant experience with filing for a Schengen visa before, it was at a Czech embassy and they gave me a visa with a validity period of 2 weeks which is bogus so I’ve decided to never apply for such a visa in countries that have a bad track record in terms of the length of visas they issue.
+I’ve had an unpleasant experience with filing for a Schengen visa before, it was at a Czech embassy and they gave me a visa with a validity period of two weeks which is bogus so I’ve decided to never apply for such a visa in countries that have a bad track record in terms of the length of visas they issue.
 Spain, on the contrary, is known for its generous visa policy so I decided to apply for my new visa there and I wasn’t disappointed.

 That said, I had to fly to Spain and my sights fell on Barcelona as my first destination.
 The flight from Moscow to Barcelona took about 4.5 hours and the first thing I noticed after arrival is how different the weather in Barcelona compared to Moscow.
 The weather in Moscow was not particularly pleasant this summer but the weather in Barcelona was really good: very sunny and no rains.
 With such weather, the only thing I needed was just a small bag with a few days stock of light clothes so I didn’t take any baggage with me.